Edith Wilson: Increased role after husband's stroke

-Following his attendance at the Paris Peace Conference in 1919, Woodrow Wilson returned to the United States to campaign for Senate approval of the peace treaty and the League of Nations Covenant.
-However, the president suffered a stroke that October which left him bedridden and partially paralyzed.
-The United States never did ratify the Treaty of Versailles nor join the League of Nations, which had initially been Wilson's concept.
-At the time, non-interventionist sentiment was strong.
+Following his attendance at the Paris Peace Conference in 1919, Woodrow Wilson returned to the United States to campaign against strong non-interventionist sentiment for the ratification of the peace treaty and of the League of Nations Covenant.
+However, in October he suffered a stroke that left him bedridden and partially paralyzed.

 Edith Wilson and others in the President's inner circle (including his physician and a few close friends) hid the true extent of the president's illness and disability from the American public.
 Edith also took over a number of routine duties and details of the executive branch of the government from the onset of Wilson's illness until he left office almost a year and a half later.
-From October 1919 to the end of Wilson's term on March 4, 1921, Edith, acting in the role of First Lady and shadow steward, decided who and which communications and matters of state were important enough to bring to the bedridden president.
-Edith Wilson later wrote: "I studied every paper sent from the different Secretaries or Senators and tried to digest and present in tabloid form the things that, despite my vigilance, had to go to the President.
+From October 1919 to the end of Wilson's term on March 4, 1921, Edith, acting in a role she later described as a "stewardship", decided who and which communications and matters of state were important enough to bring to the bedridden president.
+Edith Wilson later wrote: I studied every paper sent from the different Secretaries or Senators and tried to digest and present in tabloid form the things that, despite my vigilance, had to go to the President.
 I, myself, never made a single decision regarding the disposition of public affairs.
-The only decision that was mine was what was important and what was not, and the very important decision of when to present matters to my husband."
-Edith became the sole communication link between the President and his Cabinet.
+The only decision that was mine was what was important and what was not, and the very important decision of when to present matters to my husband.Edith became the sole communication link between the President and his Cabinet.
 She required they send her all pressing matters, memos, correspondence, questions, and requests.

 Edith took her role very seriously, even successfully pushing for the removal of Secretary of State Robert Lansing after he conducted a series of Cabinet meetings without the President (or Edith herself) present.
 She also refused to allow the British ambassador, Edward Grey, an opportunity to present his credentials to the president unless Grey dismissed an aide who was known to have made demeaning comments about her.
 She assisted President Wilson in filling out paperwork, and would often add new notes or suggestions.
 She was made privy to classified information, and was entrusted with the responsibility of encoding and decoding encrypted messages.